-Patient with retinal artery occlusion will present as → a 74-year-old man presents with sudden vision loss in his right eye.
-He has a medical history of hypertension and coronary artery disease and new-onset atrial fibrillation.
+Patient with retinal artery occlusion will present as → a 74-year-old man with sudden vision loss in his right eye.
+He has a medical history of hypertension, coronary artery disease, and new-onset atrial fibrillation.
 On physical exam, a carotid bruit is auscultated.
 His visual acuity is light perception.
 Confrontational visual fields reveal a dense scotoma, and a penlight examination shows an afferent pupillary defect.
 Dilated funduscopic examination shows retinal whitening with a cherry-red spot in the fovea.